Kevin Young (hurdler): Olympic gold and world record

 In 1992, Young won his first USA Outdoor Track and Field Championships title and was unbeaten prior to the Barcelona Olympics.
 Running in lane 4, Young appeared to have the slowest reaction to the gun of the field.
 To his inside, Winthrop Graham was the first over the first hurdle.
 Using a left leg lead, 13 strides to the second hurdle, he had pulled to just slightly behind Graham.
 Between the next two hurdles he ran 12 strides, alternating to the right leg lead over the fourth hurdle.
 Over the fifth hurdle he had made up the stagger on Kriss Akabusi to his outside.
 Relative to the hurdles, he had clearly passed Graham with the rest of the field clearly a full stride or more behind.
 Running 13 strides the rest of the way, he passed the rest of the competitors to his outside between the next two hurdles.
 A one stride lead over Graham at the eight hurdle became two by the ninth.
 Young was still powerful as Graham was struggling.
 Young tried to maintain that power into the final hurdle though he came up a little short, catching the face of the hurdle with his lead leg heel, riding the hurdle to the ground.
 He maintained his powerful stride to the finish.
 Realizing he had the clear victory, he raised his right arm in celebration 10 meters before the finish, slowing his last four strides.

-He won with a new world record of 46.78.
+Still, Young won with a new world record of 46.78.
 He was the first person to have run 400 m hurdles in less than 47 seconds.

-The world record was unbeaten until Karsten Warholm ran 46.70 in Oslo, 1 July 2021.
+The world record was unbeaten for nearly 30 years until Karsten Warholm ran 46.70 in Oslo, on 1 July 2021.

 Young became the first ever ESPY award winner in track presented by ESPN.

 It is well noted that Young, throughout the 1992 season prior to Barcelona, placed small pieces of paper with the numbers 46.89 in each running spike.
 He had mentally convinced himself that running under 47 seconds was possible.

 In 1993, Young won his second US National Championships title and had 25 consecutive wins until he was beaten by Samuel Matete from Zambia just two weeks before the 1993 World Championships.
 In the World Championships final, however, Young again made a decisive move between hurdles 7 and 8.
 He held this lead until the finish, beating Matete by 0.42 seconds.